quicwg/multipath/draft-ietf-quic-multipath.md

 - PATH_STANDBY and PATH_AVAILABLE frames to express a preference
 in path usage (see {{path-standby-frame}} and {{path-available-frame}}), and
-- MAX_PATH_ID frame (see {{max-paths-frame}}) for increasing the limit of active paths, while PATHS_BLOCKED frame (see {{paths-blocked-frame}}) indicates that the limit of active paths set by the peer has been reached.
+- MAX_PATH_ID frame (see {{max-paths-frame}}) for increasing the limit of active paths, and PATHS_BLOCKED frame (see {{paths-blocked-frame}}) to notify the peer of being blocked to open new paths as the limit of active paths set by the peer has been reached.

 All new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.